Skip to main content

 Yam

-Traditional root vegetable central to island cuisine, prepared in earth ovens or as ingredient in lap lap.
+A root vegetable at the heart of island cooking, baked in earth ovens or grated into lap lap.

 Coconut-Based Soups